HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### Instruction groups

 The next chapters present the instruction set.
-The set iztself is divided into several groups.
-The **memory reference** group comntains the instructions to load ans store to virtual and physical memory.
+The set itself is divided into several groups.
+The **memory reference** group contains the instructions to load ans store to virtual and physical memory.
 The **immediate** group contains the instructions for building an immediate value up to 32 bit.
-The **branch** group present the conditional and unconditioonal instructions.
-The **computational** instructions peform arithmetic, boolean and bit functions such as bit extract and deposit.
+The **branch** group present the conditional and unconditional instructions.
+The **computational** instructions perform arithmetic, boolean and bit functions such as bit extract and deposit.
 Finally, the **control** instruction group contains all instructions for managing HW elements such as caches and TLBs, register movements, as well as traps and interrupt handling.

 <!--------------------------------------------------------------------------------------------------------->